Smatek1001/AI_DnD/Characters/NPCs/The_Shade.md

 ## II.
 Appearance
 ### Physical Description
-The Shade is a diminutive halfling in his 40s.
+The Shade is a diminutive [[Halfling]] in his 40s.
 His small stature and twinkling brown eyes belie his deadly cunning.
 His cloaked form slips through the [[Docks]]’ shadows.
 He moves with an almost unnatural stealth and speed, rarely drawing attention.

 ## III.
 Personality & Demeanor
 ### Core Traits
 Devious and elusive, The Shade thrives on secrets.
-His halfling nimbleness and Lucky trait make him nearly uncatchable.
+His [[Halfling]] nimbleness and Lucky trait make him nearly uncatchable.
 He is loyal to [[The Anchor]] but is open to manipulation for profit.
 ### Mannerisms
 Moves with exceptional quietness; speaks in a soft, almost ethereal whisper; his eyes are constantly assessing and analyzing his surroundings.
 ### Ideal & Flaw